Neural Network Approach to the Simulation of Entangled States with One Bit of Communication: Figures

 \section{Figures}

-In the following figures, we will show the output of the neural networks in terms of figures similar to the ones found in \cite{toner2003communication}, but in a polar coordinates instead of spheres.
-In Alice's outputs and the bit of communication plots, the colour is the output/bit when $\Vec{a}$ lies on a particular coordinate on the Bloch sphere.
-In Bob's outputs plots, the axes denotes $\Vec{b}$ instead.
-The red and blue dots are the LHVs, which are uniformly distributed throughout the spheres, but are fixed in the figures. \textit{(Figures in the next pages.)}
+In the following figures, we will show the output of the neural networks in terms of figures similar to the ones found in \cite{toner2003communication}, \revdeux{but in polar coordinates (in $\theta$ and $\phi$).
+These figures show how Alice and Bob would respond in a given round for a certain fixed pair of LHV.
+I.e., the two "Alice" plots are the plots of the function